Hereditary Cancer Genetic Testing

 When is genetic testing recommended?

 Genetic testing is recommended when a person or family has certain features that are suspicious for a hereditary cancer condition.
 First, certain types of cancer have a higher chance of being caused by a gene mutation.
 For example, approximately 20% of all individuals with pancreatic cancer have a hereditary cancer condition.
-All individuals with these cancers are recommended to undergo genetic counseling/testing.
+All individuals with certain types of cancer are recommended to undergo genetic counseling/testing.
 Another suspicious feature is developing cancer at an earlier than expected age.
-Most cancers occur as an individual ages so cancers in a younger person, such as breast or colon cancer prior to age 50, warrants investigation.
-Finally, individuals from families with a strong family history of cancer (meaning three or more related individuals) may qualify for cancer genetic testing.
+Most cancers occur as an individual ages so cancers in a younger person (such as breast or colon cancer prior to age 50) warrants consideration of genetic testing.
+Finally, individuals from families with a strong family history of cancer (meaning three or more related individuals with cancer) may qualify for genetic testing.
 These cancers may all be the same cancer or related cancers.
-For example, breast, ovarian and prostate cancer are linked genetically.
+For example, breast, ovarian and prostate cancer can be genetically linked.
 A person with a family history of three relatives on the same side with these cancers may be offered genetic testing.

-At WakeMed Cancer Care, our team assesses our patients for these “red flags” and refers appropriate patients to our genetic counseling team for a genetic counseling appointment.
-You can help this process by collecting and sharing your family history of cancer with your provider.
-Knowing who in your family has had cancer, what type and at what age allows for a better assessment of whether genetic testing is recommended.
+At WakeMed Cancer Care, our team assesses our patients for these indications and refers appropriate patients to our genetic counseling team for a genetic counseling appointment.
+You can assist in this process by collecting and sharing your family history of cancer with your provider.
+Knowing your family history of cancer, including who in your family has had cancer, what type and age of diagnosis, allows for a better assessment of whether genetic testing is recommended.

 What happens in a genetic counseling appointment?